 Yeah I know, me too.
 So these are the paintings my husband and I did.

-I started by removing the canvas from each frame.
+To start, I removed the canvas from each frame.
 A screwdriver and pliers were all that were needed.
 Next, I secured the two frames together with clamps so they would not shift while I attached them to each other with screws and metal stripping.
 I thought about just gluing them together with wood glue, but I went with screws instead as it would make it easier for me to disassmeble them later if I wanted to upcycle them into something else again in the future.

 After securing the back, I turned the frame over and stapled the front for extra support.
 The two frames, originally 16×20″ in size, were now combined into a single larger frame measuring 16×40″.